haocong/node-network-802.11/README.md

 ```

 ### Development workflow
-Using [nw.js](https://github.com/nwjs/nw.js) to build a desktop application
+Using [nw.js](https://github.com/nwjs/nw.js) to build a desktop application.

+Modify gulpfile.js nw-builder options to meet your demand, the current build platform is osx64.
 #### Build
 ```sh
 gulp build